smabbasht/Github-Workshops/README.md

 ## Attendees:
-Drop in your names and github usernames (with hyperlink to your profile) so that we all could interact, learn and follow each other, I am putting my name and username for initialization:
+Drop in your names and github usernames (with hyperlink to your profile) by opening a pull request with corresponding change to README.md so that we all could interact, learn and follow each other, I am putting my name and username for initialization:
 - Syed M. Abbas Haider Taqvi, [smabbasht](https://github.com/smabbasht/)